A Wig for a Pig

 - Paper strips of various colors

-Tell the children that today they will make a pig wig as they read and write words that end in –ig such as pig, wig, and jig.
+The children will make a pig wig as they read and write words that end in –ig such as pig, big, wig, and jig.

 Make a pig wig